Basilica Cistern Istanbul Turkey

 Byzantine Integration of the Medusa Myth: During the Byzantine era, images of Medusa’s head were intricately etched onto sword hilts, serving as symbols of power and protection.
 Within the shadowed confines of the Basilica Cistern, the Heads of Medusa are strategically positioned upside down upon column bases.
 This deliberate orientation was believed to neutralize the petrifying effects of Medusa's gaze, preventing it from ensnaring the unsuspecting visitor in a web of eternal stone.
 The sculptor who immortalized Medusa within the cistern executed the task with meticulous precision, presenting Medusa in three distinct positions, each subtly altered to interact uniquely with the interplay of light and shadow within the cistern’s depths.

-Basilica Cistern Art and Culture
+Underground Basilica Cistern

 History Meets Contemporary Art at the Basilica Cistern Museum's inaugural exhibition, "Deeper," marries the ancient architectural marvel of the cistern with contemporary art, creating a unique cultural nexus.
 This exhibition, emerging from extensive restoration, showcases works by artists from diverse backgrounds, including Ali Abayoğlu, Aslı İrhan, and others, inviting visitors on a journey through the layers of time.
 "Deeper" reflects on art as the essence of life and a medium for healing, set within the cistern's mystical ambiance.
 It encourages exploration into the depths of creativity and historical significance, offering a dialogue between the past and present